mcopley08/troll-me/README.md

 ```
 for (var i = 0; i < Math.min(1, response.data.length); i++) {
 ```
-is the number of photos it grabs for comments, as well as the number of random comments it grabs to like - they change together the way it is set up.
+is the number of photos it grabs for comments, as well as the number of random comments it grabs to like - the way it is set up, they both rely on this parameter.
 You can easily change this number to your desired amount.

 3. After this, it will generate three status updates using information from the user's profile:
   + Incorporating the user's birthday.